5 Min Read

-Arrogance?
-Yes and no. Certainly arrogance and entitlement go hand in hand.
+Certainly, arrogance and entitlement go hand in hand.
 I think arrogance explains more why men continue the affair even after the first indiscretion.
 Whereas entitlement can be more of the reason why married men cheat in the first place.

-Many cheating men fall prey to the “I got away with it” feeling.
-They reason if they got away with it once and no one got hurt, they can do it again, and again, and again.
-Often it’s this arrogance along with their risk taking behavior that eventually leads them to getting caught.
+They believe if they got away with it once and no one got hurt, they can do it again, and again, and again.
+Often it’s this arrogance along with their risk-taking behavior that eventually leads them to getting caught.

 New research by sociologist Andrew London, a senior fellow at the Institute for Veterans and Military Families at Syracuse University in New York, has found increased risk for extramarital sex among veterans.
 One study online now in the Journal of Family Issues used 1992 data from 2,308 ever-married people to find that more than 32% of veterans reported extramarital sex -- about twice the rate among ever-married non-veterans.